Alvin-Janton/Cloud-Security/Threat-Detection/README.md

 ## SQL Injection

-The first attack I performed on the web app was SQL injection, which means I inserted a malicious SQL code string into the SQL database to change how to database works.
+The first attack I performed on the web app was SQL injection, which means I inserted a malicious SQL code string into the text field to change how the database works.
 SQL injection is a security risk because it can allow attackers to steal information from a database or even delete the database, depending on the attack.

 My SQL injection attack involved entering the string ' or 1=1;-- into the email text box.
 This means that I can skip the authentication section for this login.